libbymiller/whe/INSTALL.md

     cd
     cd whe/emitter

-test it if you like
+test it if you like:

+uncomment snapper in Procfile, then

     foreman start

-kill it
+then kill it (control-C)

 install supervisord for process management